achrimes2/Runaway_probabilities/readme.txt

 An example is shown in example_calc.py, which used the function 'calculate_probability' in runaway_calc.py.

 Inputs:
-Distance [pc]
+Choice (enter either 'Gaia DR3', 'HST', 'JWST' or 'NGRST') Distance [pc]
 Av
 Filter (g,r,i,J,H,K,G,GBP, GRP, F277W or F444W)
 maglim
-pmlim [mas/yr]
+mu_min [mas/yr]

-Where 'maglim' is the limiting magnitude and 'pmlim' is the minimum measurable proper motion.
+Where 'maglim' is the limiting magnitude and 'mu_min' is the minimum measurable proper motion. mu_min will be overriden by a magnitide dependent model if anything other than choice='NGRST'.
+The 'years' parameter is included in the model if choice='HST' or 'JWST'.

 N.b.
 Gaia magnitudes are in the Vega system, others are in AB.